 A simple cauliflower pizza crust recipe that’s so surprisingly delicious, you’d never guess it could possibly be so healthy!

 If you somehow still haven’t tried cauliflower pizza crust, this easy recipe is one you should absolutely bookmark… Or better yet, make this for dinner tonight!

 ● Just FIVE Ingredients (Yes, seriously, just five!!!)

 And if you are currently a cauliflower pizza crust skeptic, you will be shocked at how good this is.

-(Above, with my incredible melty vegan mozzerella from the Hello Breakfast Cookbook.)
+Above, with my incredible melty vegan mozzerella from my new Hello Breakfast Cookbook.

 I am a girl who really loves carbs.